jcollado/aria-ng/README.md

 the advantage of using it is that you may benefit from other tools that make use of the API.

-### Validator

-One important built-in consumer is the validator.
-It actually works quite simply: it goes over the entire presentation, attempts to read all the fields, and accumulates all the error messages into a single report.
-Error messages include the exact location (file, line, column) where the error occurred.

-### Deployer

-Here the validated blueprint is converted into a deployment plan.
-Requirements are matched with capabilities, node templates become node instances, and a relationship graph is formed between them.
-This is the primary output from ARIA.
-The deployment plan, like most everything else in ARIA, is agnostic raw data, and can be output to JSON, YAML, or any other useful structure.
+With the CLI tool, just include the name of the consumer after the blueprint.

+The following consumers are built-in and useful for seeing ARIA at work at different
+phases:

+* `yaml`: emits a combined, validated, and normalized YAML representation of the blueprint.
+* `presentation`: emits a colorized textual representation of the Python presentation classes wrapping the blueprint.
+* `template`: emits a colorized textual representation of the complete topology template derived from the validated blueprint.
+This includes all the node templates, with their requirements satisfied at the level of relating to other node templates.
+* `plan`: emits a colorized textual representation of a deployment plan instantiated from the deployment template.
+Here the node templates are each used to create one or more nodes, with the appropriate relationships between them.
+Note that every time you run this consumer, you will get a different set of node IDs.

 ### Generator (extension)

-This converts the blueprint into an Python code, which is a bunch of Python classes representing the TOSCA structure.
+This converts the blueprint into Python code: a bunch of Python classes representing the blueprint.
 Thus, node types become classes, the instances being nodes, interfaces can be turned into methods, and these are connected to each other via special relationship classes.
-You can use these classes directly in your product, allowing a quick and easy way to move from a TOSCA blueprint to a topology.
+You can use these classes directly in your product, allowing a quick and easy way to move from a TOSCA blueprint to executable code.

-The TOSCA specification defines a large set of common node and relationship types, for virtual machines, networks, databases, IP addresses, etc.

-Note that the generator is entirely optional: it is very much possible to consume the validated TOSCA presentation as is appropriate for your product without converting it into Python code.
+Note that the generator is entirely optional: it is very much possible to consume the deployment plan without converting it into Python code.

 CLI Tool